JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8021 days**.

-And here is a just a random fact -  **The stomach of an adult can hold 1.5 liters of material**.
+And here is a just a random fact -  **In a year approximately 900 million trees are cut down to make the raw materials needed for American pulp mills and paper**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)